Yaroster/skoomaDen.me/src/content/blog/new_teaset.md

 description: "I've been experimenting with new sources for my teaware.
 Although it's not the most elegant option, one of the more affordable sources I decided to try was AliExpress."
 ---

-# New Teaset, Tray, and an Unpleasant Surprise :/

 Hello Everyone,

 Today was the day I've been eagerly anticipating, as I've been experimenting with new sources for my teaware.
 Although it's not the most elegant option, one of the more affordable sources I decided to try was AliExpress.